Roles and Responsibilities

-A team advisor — typically a teacher or other adult — provides student teams with guidance, knowledge (supported by the competition curriculum and lesson plans), encouragement and structure throughout the competition.
+The team advisor provides student teams with guidance, knowledge (supported by the competition curriculum and lesson plans), encouragement and structure throughout the competition.
 Please note that an advisor’s role is NOT to make decisions for competing students or participate actively in teamwork and strategy development.
 At the outset of the competition, each team should clarify the role of its advisor, whose responsibilities will vary depending on the level of engagement.
 Some advisors are very active, teaching concepts and providing consistent guidance, while others only serve as sounding boards and motivational coaches.
-We require that teams enlist the support of an advisor to maximize your potential and stay motivated through the 10+ weeks of the competition.
+We require that teams enlist the support of an advisor to maximize student potential and stay motivated through the 10+ weeks of the competition.

 - Registering your team(s) for the Investment Competition.
 Students are NOT permitted to register for the competition on their own behalf or on behalf of their team.

 - Serving as a main point of contact for your team(s).
 All communications and notifications will be sent to you and the student team leader.

 - Providing educational guidance to your team(s), especially for those students who have had little-to-no exposure to investing.
 The Competition Learning Materials page provides numerous learning materials, including lesson plans, discussion questions, learning outcomes and articles to help you build knowledge into every aspect of this competition.
 Financial education is a key competition objective.

 - Motivating your student teams.
 Many teams that register for the competition drop off before the mid-project team review because they lose interest or lack guidance.
 Please help to keep them in the competition and encourage them to submit both deliverables.

 - Checking in on students’ portfolios.
 As an advisor, you will be able to log into WInS and review team portfolios to make sure your students are engaged and building a strategy.